nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 ## Purpose ##

-The purpose of supplying encounters within GP Connect is to allow a clinician to view a history of a patient’s interactions with a clinician or an HCP.
+The purpose of supplying encounters within GP Connect is to allow a clinician to view a history of a patient's interactions with a clinician or an HCP.

 ## Sections and subsections ##